asyncapi/community/docs/how-changes-in-the-spec-are-introduced.md

 **

-# How changes in the spec are introduced
+# How spec changes are introduced
 AsyncAPI initiative always concentrates on the problems rather than the solution.
 This is because you are generally rather single-minded when you already have a solution in mind to a problem instead of fully diving into the issue, seeing alternatives, and finding the best solution.

 ### RFCs & Champions